EvaluationContext/evaluationcontext.github.io/_posts/2024-12-22-IncrementalRefersh-Parameters.md

     selectPath
 ```

-Now if we set RangeStart to `01/01/2020 00:00:00`, this will mean we will return lastThreemonths.
+Now if we set RangeStart to `01/01/2020 00:00:00`{:.console}, this will mean we will return lastThreemonths.
 In the service based on our Refresh Policy, this value will not be injected by the service and the incrementalRefresh path will be taken instead.

 ## Conclusion

 This pattern of using a value in parameter to provide a behavior quite a useful pattern in the DevOps space as well.
-For example, we can define a `TopN` parameter, this could be set locally to 1000, this means locally locally or in a deployment to dev environment we to test the schema and connectivity without performing a large refresh.
+For example, we can define a `TopN`{:.console} parameter, this could be set locally to 1000, this means locally locally or in a deployment to dev environment we to test the schema and connectivity without performing a large refresh.
 As part of the DevOps process when deploying to to a UAT or Prod environment we can use the [Update Parameters In Group](https://learn.microsoft.com/en-us/rest/api/power-bi/datasets/update-parameters-in-group) REST API, or script the update the PBIP files in the deployment to overwrite the parameters to include all the data.